Dominic Raab Can't Guarantee That Booster December Target Will Be Hit

 Deputy prime minister Dominic Raab has been unable to guarantee that all adults who want their booster by the end of the month will be able to get it.

-The justice secretary said the government was doing “everything we can” to get people jabbed as swiftly as possible, but opened the door to confusion as to whether that was an offer or whether people would actually receive their jab by the end of December.
+The justice secretary said the government was doing “everything we can” to get people jabbed as swiftly as possible.

+But he opened the door to confusion as to whether that was an offer or whether people would actually receive their jab by the end of December.

 On Sunday night Boris Johnson announced a new deadline of jabbing everyone over 18 by the new year in a bid to tackle the variant, prompting a mad rush on vaccine centres and on booking sites.